 Security system technologies are developing as fastest as ever.
 They can vary in price and type.
 Some of them include motion lighting, floor sensors, window and door sensors etc. You can select features that best fits your needs.

-After installation, you need to create a regular habit of turning it on and you can feel safe.
+After installation, you need to create a regular habit of turning it on, and you can feel safe.
 Teach your family how to use the security system to cut down on expenses due to false alarms.
-You surely don’t want to annoy your neighbours or worse – if they hear your false alarms often they might ignore a real one.
+You surely don’t want to annoy your neighbours or worse – if they hear your false alarms often, they might ignore a real one.

 Adopt or buy a dog

-Dogs will not only be loyal friends, they can contribute to protecting your property as well.
+Dogs will not only be loyal friends, but they can also contribute to protecting your property as well.
 If you think you’re able to take care of a dog, adopt or buy one.
 It does not have to be big.
 Being noisy is enough.

 The barking is more important than the bite.
 Burglars instinctively avoid houses with dogs, so how many more reasons do you need to get one?

 Change locks when moving in

 Change the door locks when moving into a new house, especially if you’re a renter.
 Ask your landlord to cooperate.
 You just can’t be 100% sure how many copies are out there.
 Even if the previous renters returned all the keys, you can’t assume that everyone does it.